Summary

 · Wildfire Hardening as a Growth Vector—With Controls.

-VHFHSZ projects support insurance and resiliency goals and are now squarely in the eligibility set, but they must pass the ability‑to‑pay and value‑cap tests; programs should build standardized wildfire packages (vents, roofing, siding, landscaping) with verified performance characteristics and documented savings/resiliency benefits.
+VHFHSZ projects support insurance and resiliency goals and are now squarely within the eligibility set, but they must pass the ability-to-pay and value-cap tests.
+Programs should build standardized wildfire packages (including vents, roofing, siding, and landscaping) with verified performance characteristics and documented savings/resiliency benefits.

 Compliance Artifacts Checklist (California R‑PACE + Federal TRID/ATR)